wisnia74/openrct2-typescript-mod-template/README.md

 }
 ```

-- replace `PATH_TO_OPENRCT2` with correct path to OpenRCT2 folder on your machine
+- replace `PATH_TO_OPENRCT2` with correct path to OpenRCT2 folder on your machine (same path that in step 4)
 - make sure to replace any forward slashes (`/`) or backslashes (`\`) in your path, with escaped backslashes (`\\`)

 6. Run `npm run init` and wait for it to finish